• Features

 My customers receive automated thank you emails after signing up for my newsletter, ordering, leaving feedback, or referring a friend.
 I also have a workflow that triggers a thank you email to non-subscribers following abandonment if they enter their email during checkout.

-You can also send thank you emails to close out customer actions and create additional opportunities for sales and engagement.
+You can also send these to close out customer actions and create additional opportunities for sales and engagement.
 Another top tip is to A/B test two email versions and refine your subject lines, content, and offers to maximize results.

 Quick sign up | No credit card required